Help us improve your experience.

 Example: GRE Configuration

-Generic routing encapsulation (GRE) is an IP encapsulation protocol that is used to transport packets over a network.
+GRE is an IP encapsulation protocol that is used to transport packets over a network.
 Information is sent from one network to the other through a GRE tunnel.
 GRE encapsulates a payload as a GRE packet.
 This GRE packet is encapsulated in an outer protocol (delivery protocol).
 GRE tunnel endpoints forward payloads into GRE tunnels for routing packets to the destination.
-After reaching the end point, GRE encapsulation is removed and the payload is transmitted to its final destination.
+GRE is removed after reaching the endpoint.
+The payload is then transmitted to its final destination.
 The primary use of GRE is to carry non-IP packets through an IP network; however, GRE is also used to carry IP packets through an IP cloud.

 Requirements